JJoaoll/Moo/README.md

 [![License](https://img.shields.io/badge/License-GPL--3-blue.svg)](LICENSE)
 [![Build Status](https://img.shields.io/badge/Build-Passing-brightgreen.svg)]()

 **Moo** is a statically-typed imperative programming language with rich algebraic data types, built in Haskell.
-It combines the safety of static typing with the expressiveness of algebraic data types and comprehensive pattern matching for imperative programming.
+It combines the safety of static typing with the expressiveness of algebraic data types and comprehensive pattern matching programming.

 ## ✨ Features